PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 13:20:46
+Last updated: 2024-04-08 13:21:19
-Random Quote: Congratulations, you’ve just left your family a second-hand Subaru. - Saul Goodman
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su